MotixKunal/TypeScript-Scripts/cielo/ApiHandlers/readme.md

 # Youtube:

-Search for a video via video id:
+Search for a video with video id/link:

   ```ts
   import YouTube from '@ApiHandlers/YouTube';